-1. Have fun!
+1. Breath it all in!
 Enjoy your time riding your bike and remember it beats sitting at your desk in the office.
 No matter how difficult things might get at times, you’ll look back with fondness at those memories.
-You’ve saved up, trained for months and taken annual leave to be at the start line.
+You’ve saved up, trained for months and taken annual leave to be at the start.
 Make the most of it!

 2. Be Seen, Be Safe We want you to be visible to other road users at all times, in all conditions.
 Think “lit up like a Christmas tree” and “Sticking out like a sore thumb”!
 Rear lights are be used and functioning throughout the entire race.
 Day and night.
 Front lights are to be used at dusk, night and at any other time that the rider deems it necessary.
 High visibility clothing is mandatory at night and recommended during the day.

 3. Rest and Breaks You’ve seen it on countless motorway signs – “TIREDNESS KILLS”.
 It’s the same with riding a bike.
 Reaction times slow, concentration drops, and your level of self-awareness diminishes.
 Every rider is responsible for ensuring they have adequate rest periods.
 A minimum of 4 hours sleep is a good starting point, along with regular breaks to stretch, re-gain focus and grab a coffee.
 Important Note to Self (YOU) – Essentially this is a big bike ride.
 Nothing more, nothing less and is certainly not the be all and end all.